 Organized Crews (OC) are emergency firefighting employees.
 Crew members must meet the same training and physical standards established for other Unit crews.
 Organized Crews are sponsored or contracted by various Units.
 Sponsoring Units are responsible for training, outfitting, mobilizing, and paying the crews.
 Organized Crews are Unit resources but are considered part of the national mobility concept.
-GACC's will coordinate movement of the crews.
+GACCs will coordinate movement of the crews.
+Organized agency Type 2 IA crews attempting to transport chain saws on other than NIFC contract jets should be prepared to ship their chain saws via an alternative method should loading be refused.

-48 49 Each hand crew will have the standard configuration for supervision as Regular Crews.
+Each hand crew will have the standard configuration for supervision as Regular Crews.
 This consists of a Unit Crew Supervisor and three Squad Bosses.
-These supervisory positions may be filled with agency personnel or Administratively Hired (AD) personnel who meet all the NWCG 310-1 and

-50 Forest Service standards for each position.
+These supervisory positions may be filled with agency personnel or Administratively Hired (AD) personnel who meet all the NWCG 310-1 and Forest Service standards for each position.